ibm-cloud-docs/vmwaresolutions/vmonic/data-security.md

 * HyTrust KeyControl as a key server that enables vSAN or vSphere encryption for your workloads
 * Other self–managed VMware–compatible encryption technologies

 If you use VMware Solutions Shared, your workload data exists in an IBM–managed cloud infrastructure account.
-VMware vSphere encryption is automatically enabled by IBM for your virtual machines by using IBM–managed keys that are backed by the {{site.data.keyword.cloud_notm}} KMIP for VMware and Hyper Protect Crypto Services.
+You are provided with the default VMware vSphere encryption option for your virtual machines using IBM–managed keys that are backed by the {{site.data.keyword.cloud_notm}} KMIP for VMware and Hyper Protect Crypto Services.
 You can optionally implement your own encryption solutions within your VMware workloads.

 ## How your data is stored and encrypted in the VMware Solutions Shared Veeam Availability Suite service
 {: #data-security-data-veeamshared}